lassetotl/fys-stk/project 3/ReadMe.md

 - `tensorflow`

 ## Running the code
-Run all code from the folder `src`.

 The output from the main project is generated in the `.ipynb` files.

-The output from the bonus task (bias-variance analysis) can be run from the same folder in your terminal using:
+The output from the bonus task (bias-variance analysis) can be run from the `src` folder in your terminal using:
 - `python3 bonus/biasvar_analysis.py`
 Note that the program takes a bit of time to run.